 Dr Binkowski has been providing IV sedation for over a decade for oral surgery services as well as general dentistry and intimately understands that the IV sedation component is what provides a comfortable experience, not the numbness.
 Local anesthetic DOES NOT provide relief from the sounds and sensations of tooth removal, it only makes it painless.
 Since 2017 we have taken comfort to another level by providing office based deep sedation / general anesthesia to our patients using a Certified Registered Nurse Anesthetist.
 Their job is to ensure you have the most comfortable experience possible through access to a substantially wider range of IV sedation medications that routinely deliver pain-free, memory free surgical appointments.

-After check in with our front desk, one of our highly trained assistants will take you to one of our treatment suites.
+After check in with our front desk, one of our highly trained dental assistants will take you to one of our treatment suites.
 If you are only desiring to be numbed and have a tooth removed, they will review treatment and post op instructions with you and can answer any questions you may have.
-Dr Binkowski or Dr Chen will then numb the area where the tooth is to be remove.
-Generally both doctors will give the local anesthetic 8-10 minutes to work before returning and testing the teeth around the one to be removed to ensure that everything is actually numb before removing the tooth.
-A numb lip or numb tongue is a sign that the tooth may be numb but is not a garuntee, hence we use cold testing of teeth in the area.
+Dr. Binkowski or Dr. Chen will then numb the area where the tooth is to be removed.
+Generally both doctors will give the local anesthetic 8-10 minutes to work before returning and testing the area around the tooth to ensure that everything is actually numb before removing the tooth.
+A numb lip or numb tongue is a sign that the tooth may be numb but is not a guarantee, hence why we use cold testing of teeth in the area before we continue with treatment.
 Absence of cold sensation on teeth is the best indicator of numbness.
 Once numbness is confirmed, the tooth is removed.
-Dr Binkowski rarely used “forceps” and routinely jokes that he doesn’t “pull teeth” because he doesn’t use forceps.
+Dr. Binkowski rarely used “forceps” and routinely jokes that he doesn’t “pull teeth” because he doesn’t use forceps.
 Most extractions of non-wisdom teeth take less than a couple minutes once numbed, and we routinely find most of the appointment time is consumed waiting for the local anesthetic to work AND confirming that it has worked before proceeding with any surgery.

-If you are not a patient of record and simply were referred to us to have a tooth removed or you were referred to an Oral surgeons office but wanted a more affordable option, you can bring in any referral form you were given (even if its for another office).
-We do NOT charge for consultation, just bring in your referral form from another office and we will complete the treatment.
-We are a general dentistry office and as such our fees will be more affordable than and oral surgeons office.
+If you are not a patient of record and simply were referred to us to have a tooth removed or you were referred to an Oral surgeons office but wanted a more affordable option, you can bring in any referral form you were given (even if it’s for another office).
+We do NOT charge for consultation – just bring in your referral form from another office and we will complete the treatment.
+We are a general dentistry office and as such our fees will be more affordable than an oral surgery office.

 know when to remove